 Committed to advancing Indigenous participation in Canada’s clean energy transition and highlighting Indigenous-led climate action, ICE will lead three sessions as part of the official United Nations Framework Convention on Climate Change (UNFCCC) events.
 At COP26, the ICE delegation will also announce the official launch of Three Energy Island (TIE), a transformative initiative that focuses on accelerating the development and diffusion of advancing REMs as a core element of equitable global climate action.

 Below are ICE’s sessions taking place on Nov.
 3 and 4 at COP26:

 - Blue Zone – International Indigenous Peoples Forum on Climate Change Nov.
 3, 2021, at 12:45 GMT | 8:45 EDT

-The “Indigenous Clean Energy and UNDRIP” session will be held at the Indigenous Peoples’ Pavilion in the Blue Zone and will highlight several Indigenous led and partnered clean energy projects that have been done by and for communities on Turtle Island – Canada, thanks to opportunities for local capacity and skill development, adaption of funding streams, utility regulations and legislations and policies.
-Through storytelling and an open dialogue, this session will exemplify how this clean energy transition has occurred and continues to develop in alignment with the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
+The “Indigenous Clean Energy and UNDRIP” session will be held at the Indigenous Peoples’ Pavilion in the Blue Zone and will highlight several Indigenous-led and partnered clean energy projects that have been done by and for communities on Turtle Island – Canada, thanks to opportunities for local capacity and skill development, adaption of funding streams, utility regulations and legislations and policies.
+Through storytelling and open dialogue, this session will exemplify how this clean energy transition has occurred and continues to develop in alignment with the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).